The First Cherokee Christmas

 Offices Closed

 Cherokee Nation’s W.W.
-Keeler Tribal Complex, health centers, and satellite offices will be closed.
+Keeler Tribal Complex, satellite offices, and health centers will be closed for the Christmas holiday.
 Cherokee Nation W.W.
-Hastings Hospital emergency department and other emergency services will remain open.
+Hastings Hospital and emergency department, along with other tribal emergency services, will remain open.

 Ongoing Events